biasmv/pv/doc/viewer.rst

   var myCartoon = viewer.cartoon('molecule', myMolecule);

-These methods will automatically add the object to the viewer, there is not need to call :meth:`pv.Viewer.add` on the object.
+These methods will automatically add the object to the viewer, there is not need to call :func`pv.Viewer.add` on the object.

 .. function:: pv.Viewer.lines(structure[, options])